 NOTE: Cells can be wild-type, transfected or treated with any drug of interest.

-NOTE: Avoid the formation of cell aggregates which will avoid single cells to penetrate inside ‘eggcups’.
+NOTE: Avoid the formation of cell aggregates which will avoid single cells to enter ‘eggcups’.
 To optimize this step, pipette up and down thoroughly after trypsinization.

 2.9) Re-suspend cells into 5 ml culture medium.
 Pipette 200 µl of cells on top of the ‘eggcups’.